 Arrange for Access to Funds

-Before you move, make sure you peak to your bank or financial institution about accessing your funds while overseas.
+Before you move, make sure you speak to your bank or financial institution about accessing your funds while overseas.
 Some banks have branches or affiliated branches in other countries, making it easier to transfer funds.
 Or if you decide that you'll be moving all your funds to a foreign bank, find out how to arrange the transfer.
 Online banking does make it easier for you to maintain local access while living overseas.
 Ask your bank for more information.Continue to 9 of 10 below.

 09 of 10